 If you have a page for your business on Facebook, users can choose to contact your business through Messenger by clicking a button on your page.
-When they click that link a new conversation will open up in Messenger.
-If you are using a bot, the user will be presented with the messaging and options that you set to be your welcome message for first interactions.
+When they click that link, a new conversation will open up in Messenger.
+Your bot presents the user with the messaging and options that you set to be your welcome message for first interactions.
 Messenger bots know when they have interacted with an individual through the platform previously.

-There is one way in which businesses can reach out to customers through Facebook Messenger without the customer taking an action, and that is through customer matching.
+There is one way in which businesses can reach out to customers through Facebook Messenger without the customer taking action, and that is through customer matching.
 For companies that have collected phone numbers for existing customers or prospects and have existing permission to reach out to them, you can use the customer matching feature on Facebook to reach out to those customers.
 When you do reach out, customers will be prompted to opt-in to the conversation at the end of your first message.
-Even in these examples, customers still control who they are able to receive messages from.
+Even in these examples, customers still control who they can receive notifications from.

 Image Source: Facebook

 Messenger codes are unique images that Facebook can use to open up conversations with prospects.
 If you are familiar with QR codes or Snapchat codes, the concept here is the same.
 The image contains visual cues that act like a barcode that can be scanned by smart devices, directly opening up the conversation.
-When the code is scanned, the user will be redirected to the Messenger app on the device.
+When scanning the code, the user is redirected to the Messenger app on the device.

 Image Source: Facebook

 Facebook also made it easy for companies to embed Facebook Messenger buttons on their website and other web properties to encourage conversations with the company.
-For social sellers, these buttons would be an extremely useful addition to your website.
+For social sellers, these buttons would be a beneficial addition to your website.
 It’s less hassle for users to start a new Messenger conversation than it is for them to reach out through email in most cases.